How to Eat like a Local at the Best off Strip Buffets in Las Vegas

 Mint Spring Valley Location: Where Locals Go

-To explore a different part of Las Vegas, we chose to go to the Mint Indian Bistro located on Spring Valley.
+To explore a new part of Las Vegas, we chose to go to the Mint Indian Bistro located on Spring Valley.
 From the chef, whom we met, we learned that this particular newer location attracts locals and regulars.

 On a Saturday afternoon for brunch, the place was busy, but not crowded.
 The atmosphere was very family-oriented with locals enjoying leisurely brunch.